-This tutorial will show you how to transparently filter HTTP and HTTPS traffic using Cisco ASA firewall, farm of Squid proxies and Web Safety ICAP web filter with the help of WCCP traffic redirection.
+This tutorial will show you how to transparently filter HTTP and HTTPS traffic using Cisco ASA firewall, Squid proxy and Web Safety ICAP web filter with the help of WCCP traffic redirection.

 This tutorial assumes the following network deployment scheme.

-- There are two virtual Squids integrated with Web Safety ICAP web filter downloaded from https://www.diladele.com/virtual_appliance.html running in VMware vSphere/ESXi.
-IP addresses of proxies are statically set to 192.168.6.15 and 192.168.6.16.
+There is a Squid proxy integrated with Web Safety ICAP web filter running within virtual appliance downloaded from https://www.diladele.com/download.html deployed in VMware vSphere/ESXi.
+IP address of proxy is set statically to 192.168.6.15.

 The following diagram illustrates our network.